This post contains both affiliate links and non-affiliate links.

 Yes, it’s cheaper to grow or forage for herbs yourself than buy them in stores.
-Herbs can be enjoyed fresh and but can also be preserved in many ways.
-In the winter months, you can enjoy herbed salts, dried herbs, seasoning blends, herb cubes and herbed butter from the freezer.
-I haven’t purchased a seasoning blend in years, I make them all from our own supplies or from bulk purchased herbs.
+Herbs can be enjoyed fresh but can also be preserved in many ways.
+In the winter months, you can enjoy herbed salts, dried herbs, seasoning blends, herb cubes, and herbed butter from the freezer.
+I haven’t purchased a seasoning blend in years, I make them all from our own supplies or from bulk-purchased herbs.

 Many of the annuals will self-seed and perennials, plant once and harvest for years, are wonderfully cost-effective.

 I started growing herbs when we had very little money and found that they gave us a feeling of abundance, even in scarcity.
 It was a very affordable way to improve a portion of how we lived.
 I think the time in the dirt also helped reduce stress, but that is another story.